sandeep-balagam/docker-templates/README.md

 Create folder name - `magento`, place `composer.json` file in it with required magento version and start the containers

 ## To dockerise an existing magento application
-Pull the code into folder - `magento` and start the containers
+Pull the code into folder - `magento` before starting the containers

 ## Generate SSL
 Run below script file to generate `docker.crt` and `docker.key` which will be used by Apache.
 Adjust the CN and subjectAltName as required